Last updated in March 2018

 Negotiations between the European Union and six Central American countries – including Costa Rica – on a bi regional association agreement providing for gradual customs facilitation were concluded in May 2010.
 The Costa Rican Government ratified the agreement in July 2013.
 The association agreement’s trade related articles have been provisionally applied vis à vis Costa Rica since 1 October 2013.
 Eight EU member states have not yet ratified the agreement, in particular its political and social parts.

-With GDP per capital of 11,835 US dollars in 2016, Costa Rica now ranks among the world’s upper middle-income countries.
+With GDP per capital of 11.857 USD (2016: 11,835 USD), Costa Rica now ranks among the world’s upper middle-income countries.
 The country’s liberal economic policy and the population’s generally high level of education have led to continuing stable economic growth over a period of several years, with the exception of 2009.
 According to official figures, the poverty rate stands at over 20 percent, with 6.7 percent living in extreme poverty.
 The country’s Gini coefficient, which measures income inequality, was 0.49 in 2015.

 In November 2006, the last new commitments were made in San José as part of "traditional" technical and financial cooperation, which was in the process of being phased out.
 Since then, climate protection has evolved into a new priority area of cooperation through Costa Rica’s inclusion in the German Government’s International Climate Initiative (IKI).
 This lessens the impact of the end of bilateral development cooperation, which is only being continued in the context of regional and so called trilateral projects.
 As a pioneer of climate-neutral growth – continuing to pursue the goal of achieving carbon neutrality by 2030 – Costa Rica is an attractive partner for Germany in testing new forms and methods of international climate cooperation.